 “I want deliberately to encourage this mighty longing after God.
 The lack of it has brought us to our present low estate.
 The stiff and wooden quality about our religious lives is a result of our lack of holy desire.
 Complacency is a deadly foe of all spiritual growth.
 Acute desire must be present or there will be no manifestation of Christ to His people.
 He waits to be wanted.
 Too bad that with many of us He waits so long, so very long, in vain.”
 A.W.Tozer

-Posted in God's Word~Our Guide Book, Living in the Real World, Poetry and Quotes, The Joy of His Love
+Posted in Lessons from the Holy Bible, Living in Today's World, Poetry and Quotes, The Joy of His Love

-Tagged A.W.
-Tozer, Christian living, Exhortation, fire, Holy Spirit, Jesus Christ, Joy, Living in the Real World, Love, Obedience, passion, photography, poetry, quotes
+- Tagged A.W.
+Tozer, Christian living, Exhortation, fire, Holy Spirit, Jesus Christ, Joy, Living in Today's World, Love, Obedience, passion, photography, poetry, quotes

 Overwhelming physical pain… lack of sleep… emotional weakness… mental exhaustion… sadness and despair everywhere.